 Communicating effectively to candidates through job postings is paramount.
 Job listings and advertisements are often the only way employers can inform skilled candidates about their job openings.

-That’s why you can’t waste an opportunity to show candidates that you care about their skills, value their development, and are willing to put some skin in the game.
+That’s why you can’t waste an opportunity to show candidates that you care about their skills and value their development.

 Veterans are also a great talent pool if you’re looking for skilled workers.

 Military veterans, for example, have experience in the supply chain, construction, driving, communication, time management, and leadership skills.